Re-L21/ProjectSpiritNotes/Gameplay/Core Gameplay.md

 ## Character Stats

-- Health
+- Max Health
 	- Duh
-	- Can be upgraded
+	- Can be upgraded (collect the upgrade fragment.
+Can be found by exploring)
-- Energy
+- Max Energy
 	- A spiritual energy
-	- Can be upgraded
+	- Can be upgraded (collect the upgrade fragment.
+Can be found by exploring)
+- Energy Regen
+	- Passively generate energy, default is 0
+	- Can only be utilize from upgrade (collect the upgrade fragment.
+Can be found by exploring)

 ## Combat